algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Technical_specifications.md

   - 4 16-bit registers used for pointers and indexes, more specifically adapted to the processing of elements in memory.
 They generally have increment and decrement properties.

 <img src="./Images/DataRegisters.jpg" width="500">

-In order to use it in our program, we just need to provide the line "cpu 8086" at the beginning of our nasm file.

 ## Tools Used